code11/engine/docs/docs/concepts/state.md

 serialized form for network transfer (e.g JSON), to UIs.
 It is advisable to keep them in a consistent representation across different components of our system.
 Doing so builds intuition and confidence in the system.

+## Initial state

+Define what a good initial state is.